This page has an accessible alternative.

 What Should I Do?

-Help to protect vulnerable people that you know including older people, those with underlying conditions and those who live alone; they may need support with food and medical supplies.
-If you are worried about your health or that of somebody you know, ring NHS 111 (or consult NI:DIRECT if in Northern Ireland).
+Consider checking on vulnerable people that you know including older people, those with underlying conditions and those who live alone; they may need support with food and medical supplies.

 Stay up to date with the weather forecast for your area and follow advice from emergency services and local authorities.